Kinkelin/WordleCompetition/README.md

 Around 2500 of them are used as the daily wordles: [shuffled_real_wordles.txt](data/official/shuffled_real_wordles.txt).

 # WordleJudge.py
-Analysis has shown the daily wordles are significantly more frequently used words than the average allowed guess word.
+Analysis has shown that the daily wordles are significantly more frequently used words than the average allowed-guess word.
 This is something human players automatically adjust for - they are more likely to guess 'water' than 'pekoe' (a specific tea).

 The WordleJudge class takes into account how common words are in the English language.